mschmidt1703/twine-ctf/README.md

 ```
 /src will always contain the current files.

 3.)
-Import story.html in your twine folder.
+Copy all directories and story.html from /out in your twine folder.

+4.)
 If work is done then export html file from Twine:
 ```
 Build --> Export
 ```

-4.)
+5.)
 Rename your exported html file to story.html

-5.)
+6.)
 Move story.html into the project directory /tmp

-6.)
+7.)
 Decompile the project with:
 ```sh
 tweego -d -o tmp/all.twee story.html (Wichtig in tmp)
 ```

-7.)
+8.)
 Copy changes from all.twee into the single twee files in /src.
 If necessary, create new files or adapt existing ones.

-8.)
+9.)
 Test that the project compiles without errors:
 ```sh
 tweego.exe src/ -o tmp/story.html
 ```

-9.)
+10.)
 After successful testing compile project to /out:
 ```sh
 tweego.exe src/ -o out/story.html
 ```

-9.)
+11.)
 Commit all

 ## Git for Noobies